andersonsrocha/crispify/README.md

 > \[!NOTE]
 >
-> Notyist is a rich-text editing component that integrates with your application.
+> Crispify is a rich-text editing component that integrates with your application.
 Here's what makes it exceptional:

 - 🎨 **Tailwind**: Produced with the tailwindcss library, it has very simple and concise styling.
 The addition of tailwind offers the opportunity for very seamless customization using the Ant Design design system.
 - 🚀 **Ant Design**: The addition of the Ant Design library gives you the opportunity to experience a rich-text editor directly integrated with your application's theme, enabling very consistent production.